-REDF Impact Investing Fund (RIIF) provides flexible loan capital and capacity building for ESEs seeking to improve financial sustainability, grow their business, and employ more people.
+REDF Impact Investing Fund (RIIF), an affiliate of REDF, provides flexible loan capital and capacity building for ESEs seeking to improve financial sustainability, grow their business, and employ more people.
 Key elements of the RIIF model are: An investment philosophy that adds more value than extracts, a risk rating system that values social and community capital and identifies and mitigates risks in partnership with borrowers, flexible loan terms, and technical assistance alongside financing over the life of the loan.
-As of December, 2022, RIIF is managing a portfolio of 13 borrowers.
+RIIF has closed 26 loans totaling \$7.9M.
+As of December 2023, RIIF is managing a \$3.8M portfolio of 15 borrowers, \$2.7M distributed and \$1.1M in committed lines of credit, with three loans covered by a California based loan guarantee program with an 80% coverage rate.

 RIIF began as a program of REDF in 2017 and was incorporated in June 2019 as an independent nonprofit corporation under the laws of the State of California.
-RIIF became certified as a Community Development Financial Institution (CDFI) in January 2022.
+RIIF became certified as a Community Development Financial Institution (CDFI) in April 2022.
 Certification is a formal acknowledgement from the U.S. Treasury's CDFI Fund that RIIF prioritizes financing to underserved communities.
 RIIF's CDFI certification will unlock additional flexible capital to help catalyze growth in RIIF portfolio companies and create more jobs for overlooked talent nationwide.
 RIIF is disclosed as an affiliate of REDF due to the strategic and operational relationship between the two entities.